CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Data Structures and Algorithms

-Justice-centered approaches to CS education are not necessarily mutually exclusive to dominant cognitive approaches \cite{Kafai2019FromDialogue}.
-In the context of CS2, undergraduate Data Structures and Algorithms content knowledge is an asset with recognized value within dominant academic and corporate communities: students' data structures and algorithms content knowledge can prepare them for interviews, internships, and full-time work in either computer science research or the software engineering industry.
-The social mobility afforded by access to high-paying jobs in research and industry cannot be ignored as a means of creating opportunities for students who might otherwise have few options to generate wealth, sustain their families, and escape poverty.
+Justice-centered approaches are not necessarily mutually exclusive to the dominant cognitive approach \cite{Kafai2019FromDialogue}.
+In the context of CS2, undergraduate Data Structures and Algorithms content knowledge is uniquely powerful: completion of a ``Data Structures and Algorithms'' course offers a kind of limited certification to corporations that a student meets some of the qualifications for software engineering jobs.
+Completion of CS2 offers students easily-realizable power afforded by social mobility because data structures and algorithms content knowledge can prepare students for internships and full-time work in computing industries.
+The financial opportunities afforded by access to high-paying jobs in computing research and industry offers significant value to oppressed students who might otherwise have few options to generate wealth, sustain their communities, and escape poverty.

-Yet dominant approaches that don't attend to the participation or experience of marginalized students in computing risk exacerbating inequity in computing by creating and sustaining wealth for dominant students and corporations that are currently overwhelmingly benefiting from higher CS education's emphasis on producing anti-political programmers \cite{Vakil2018EthicsEducation, Costanza-Chock2020DesignNeed, Malazita2019InfrastructuresSubjects}.
+Where dominant approaches fail is in their inattention to the participation and experience of marginalized students in computing.
+Dominant approaches to CS2 risk exacerbating inequity in computing by creating and sustaining wealth for dominant students and corporations overwhelmingly benefiting from higher CS education's production of anti-political programmers \cite{Vakil2018EthicsEducation, Costanza-Chock2020DesignNeed, Malazita2019InfrastructuresSubjects}.
+After all, anti-political programmers are good for maximizing profit: they're easy to control and unlikely to resist because they see their design and engineering work as separate from the world.
 A justice-centered approach to Data Structures and Algorithms not only equips students with cognitive skills that unlock high-paying computing jobs, but also teaches students how they might navigate the tension around ``selling out'' their political commitments just to be ``a part of a huge unfeeling oppressive corporation that makes you money sure, but never does something good'' \cite{Vakil2020IveEducation}.